SpawnsSinner/SpawnsSinner/README.md

 ^ canon two time is a *Spawn cultist* and not part of the real religion. remember this.

 hypersharing yumeshipper!!!! my only romantic f/o is elliot builder's forsaken variant :)
+^ the pink flag on my f/os is the **sharing yume** flag, in case you were wondering
-pleeeease do not intentionally sexualise my other f/os in front of me tankyou
+pleeeease do not intentionally sexualise leon kennedy in front of me tankyou

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact